jorgealcubilla/TFM_DataScience/README.md

 #### Example:
 The selected example is a Python script called “traffic.py” (file included in this project) that collects an image from a traffic webcam and saves:
-- The image estimated traffic density estimation in the folder used by a website. <br>
+- The image estimated traffic density estimation in the folder used by a webpage. <br>
-See website example on:
+See webpage example on:
 https://jorgealcubilla.github.io/traffic_density/ , <br>
 from: https://github.com/jorgealcubilla/traffic_density